SumoLogic/sumologic-solution-templates/atlassian-terraform/README.md

 Configure these parameters in `atlassian.auto.tfvars`.

 #### Note: This script configures Jira Server WebHooks.
 Jira Server Logs collection needs to be configured as explained in Step 1 [here](https://help.sumologic.com/07Sumo-Logic-Apps/08App_Development/Jira/Collect_Logs_for_Jira#step-1-set-up-local-file-sources-on-an-installed-collector).
-Configure the log collection and update the variable `jira_server_access_logs_sourcecategory` in `terraform.tfvars` with the selected source category.
+Configure the log collection and update the variable `jira_server_access_logs_sourcecategory` in `atlassian.auto.tfvars` with the selected source category.

 | Parameter | Description |
 | --- | --- |